nowsprinting/test-helper/README.md

 #### IgnoreWindowMode

-`IgnoreWindowModeAttribute` is an NUnit test attribute class to skip test execution when run tests on Unity editor window.
+`IgnoreWindowModeAttribute` is an NUnit test attribute class to skip the test execution when run tests on Unity editor window.

 This attribute can attach to test method, test class (`TestFixture`), and test assembly.
 Can be used with sync Test, async Test, and UnityTest.